Vietnam.vn - Nền tảng quảng bá Việt Nam

 (09.19) Bạo lực và khó khăn vẫn đang phủ bóng vùng Tigray ở Ethiopia.
 (Nguồn: Reuters)

-Violence and hardship continue to haunt Ethiopia's Tigray region.
+Violence and hardship continue to plague Ethiopia's Tigray region.
 (Source: Reuters)

-Thousands of people have been killed in the two-year conflict, which officially ended in November 2022, the United Nations reported on September 18.
-Both sides have accused each other of violence.
+Thousands of people have been killed in the two-year conflict, which officially ended in November 2022, according to a UN report on September 18.
+Both sides accuse each other of violence.

-“The signing of the agreement may significantly reduce fighting.
-However, it will not resolve the conflict in northern Ethiopia, especially in the Tigray region, nor will it bring about any comprehensive peace ,” said Mohamed Chande Othman, chairman of the Ethiopian Commission of Experts on Human Rights, in a statement.
+In an accompanying statement, Mohamed Chande Othman, chairman of the Ethiopian Commission of Experts on Human Rights, said: “The signing of the agreement may significantly reduce fighting.
+However, it will not resolve the conflict in Northern Ethiopia, especially in the Tigray region, nor will it bring about any comprehensive peace .”

 Mr. Othman also stressed that the situation in Ethiopia remains extremely serious.